 The woman whose trafficker’s name was written above her eyebrow is undergoing laser removal, and she’s working to help other survivors start a new life.

-You can also help by volunteering with SGR or a local organisation.
+You can also help by volunteering with SGR or a local organization.

 NAPNAP Partners for Vulnerable Youth, “Tattoos of Human Trafficking Victims”